 Humans have produced a diversity of domestic animals

 Many gene codes for proteins, which in turn carry out metabolic processes that keep the organism alive and reproducing.
 Genetic diversity can be measured as chemical diversity in different species produces a variety of chemicals in their cells, both protein and metabolic products and byproducts.
 This chemical diversity has potential benefits for humans as a source of medicines, thus providing a way to measure diversity that is important for human health and well-being.
-Humans have produced a diversity of domestic animals, plants and fungi.

-This diversity also suffers from losses due to migration, market forces, and increased globalization in agriculture, especially in highly populated areas such as China, India, and Japan.
-Human populations are directly dependent on this diversity as a stable food source, the decline is disturbing biologists and agricultural scientists research journals.
 It is also useful for determining ecosystem diversity: the number of different ecosystems on the planet or in certain geographical regions.
 Entire ecosystems can be lost even if some species might survive by adapting to other ecosystems.
 The loss of ecosystems means the loss of interaction between species, loss of unique features of co-adaptation, and loss of biological productivity that ecosystems are able to create.

 An example of an ecosystem that is largely extinct in North America is the grassland ecosystem.
 The prairie once stretches the center of North America from the boreal forest in northern Canada down to Mexico.
 Now, they have largely disappeared, replaced by agricultural land, pasture, and urban development.
 Many of the species survive, but the highly productive ecosystems that are responsible for creating the most productive agricultural land are now gone.
 As a result, the land disappears or must be protected at a greater cost.